CSYSI/ASGNet/README.md

 # Citation

-If you use DPU-Former in your research or wish to refer to the baseline results, please use the following BibTeX entry.
+If you use ASGNet in your research or wish to refer to the baseline results, please use the following BibTeX entry.

 ```
 @article{ASGNet,